This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 - Add all of the ingredients to a stand mixer bowl.
-Using the dough hook attachment, mix together until the ingredients are combined and create a shaggy dough.
+Using the dough hook attachment, mix the ingredients until they are combined and form a shaggy dough.
 Scrape the sides of the bowl if necessary.
-At this point, don't worry about the dough coming together.
+At this point, don’t worry about the dough coming together.200 g (1 cup) water, 100 g (1/2 cup) sourdough starter, 25 g (2 tablespoons) sugar, 1 egg, 8 g (1 teaspoon) salt, 450 g (3 1/12 cups) bread flour, 113 g (8 tablespoons) unsalted butter

 - Cover the bowl with a damp towel and allow to rest for 30 minutes.
 This allows the flour to hydrate more thoroughly.